Author has written 10 stories for Farscape, Labyrinth, Horatio Hornblower, and Master and Commander.

 With a Heart as Willing: If As Easy was like navigating a Labyrinth, With A Heart is like building one, but I promise it will happen eventually.
-As of June 20, 2016 I have 14,546 words unpublished, 2,183 of which belong to Chapter 17, which has gone to beta.
-I expect that I still have some 14,000 left to write.
+The course is set, and the ending is already written.
+As of March 11, 2017 I have 13,320 words unpublished, 687 of which belong to Chapter 18.
+I expect that I still have some 11,000 left to write of the story as a whole.
 The story will be 23 chapters total.

 The First and Last Diary of Sarah Williams: Seventeen-year-old Sarah Williams disappeared from her locked bedroom in the spring of 1986.
 The only clue her family found was the diary left on her bed, but it reads too much like fiction to ever be believed.
 Upcoming, after I finish writing With a Heart.
 Because of the structure of the story, it must all be written before posting, so "upcoming" may last a while.

 Siren Song: A Dresden Files/Labyrinth crossover, short-story length.
 Jareth is Dresden's Erlking, not another Sidhe.
-Set after the most recent Dresden book and some twenty years after Labyrinth.
+Set after the most recent Dresden book and more than twenty years after Labyrinth.
 Hopefully this will be done soon so I can put it up before it gets Jossed by Peace Talks.

 As Easy Mayst Thou Fall

 David Bowie reads Peter and the Wolf: http://www.youtube.com/watch?v=kpoizq-jjxs